ayonli/grpc-async/README.md

 ## API

-Besides the functions and classes, for better TypeScript support, this package also rewrites some of the interfaces/types seen in the **@grpc/grpc-js** library, I'll list them all as follows:
+Apart from the functions and classes, for better TypeScript support, this package also rewrites some of the interfaces/types seen in the **@grpc/grpc-js** library, I'll list them all as follows: